Sir Hercules Langford, 1st Baronet

 Sir Hercules Langford, 1st Baronet (1626 – 1683) was an Anglo-Irish baronet, merchant and landowner.

 Langford was appointed High Sheriff of Antrim in 1661 and was High Sheriff of Meath in 1677.
 A devout Presbyterian, Langford was removed from the Commission of the Peace in Meath in the wake of Colonel Blood's plot to seize Dublin Castle.
 His estate was a centre of presbyterian worship, with a minister and a meeting-house supported by the family.
 On 19 August 1667 he was created a baronet, of Kilmackevett in the Baronetage of Ireland.

 He married Mary Upton, a daughter of Henry Upton of Castle Upton, County Antrim.
-One of their daughters, Mary, married Sir John Rowley.

 Their sons were Arthur Langford and Henry Langford, both members of the Irish House of Commons, and Theophilus Langford.

+One of their daughters, Mary, married Sir John Rowley and their children included Hercules Rowley.